pku-hpc/aitisa_api/docs/mainpage.md

 Developer Guide {#dev_guide}
 ============================

 AITISA_API is an open-source library aiming to provide a reference implementation for the standard APIs proposed by AITISA, which are widely used by different AI applications.
-Base on the unified data structures, this library will provide the basic math operations, the neural network operations, and the machine leaning operations, etc. Besides, AITISA_API will also provide a testing framework to help other standard-compliant implementations to verify their correctness.
+Base on the unified data structures, this library will provide the basic math operations, the neural network operations, and the machine learning operations, etc. Besides, AITISA_API will also provide a testing framework to help other standard-compliant implementations to verify their correctness.

 # Data Structures
 - @ref Allocator